ava-labs/hypersdk/README.md

 ### Avalanche Warp Messaging Support
 `hypersdk` provides support for Avalanche Warp Messaging (AWM) out-of-the-box.
-AWM, if you aren't familiar, enables any Avalanche Subnet to send a message to any another Avalanche Subnet in just a few seconds (or less) without relying on a trusted relayer or bridge.
+AWM, if you aren't familiar, enables any Avalanche Subnet to send arbitrary messages to any another Avalanche Subnet in just a few seconds (or less) without relying on a trusted relayer or bridge.

-In short, validators on a Subnet sign each export message with a BLS key and then the user combines....

-0----
-To understand how AWM
-is able to provide this funcaion

-AWM provides this secure,
-high-performance functionality through the use of [BLS Multi-Signatures](https://crypto.stanford.edu/~dabo/pubs/papers/BLSmultisig.html).
-Incoming messages are verified using the
-0----
+To utilize AWM, validators on any Avalanche Custom VM (VM) running on a Subnet must each be able to produce a BLS signature for each AWM payloads (i.e. export funds from Chain X on Subnet A to Chain Y on Subnet B).
+Additionally, the recipient chain (i.e. Chain Y on Subnet
+B) must be able to validate [BLS Multi-Signatures](https://crypto.stanford.edu/~dabo/pubs/papers/BLSmultisig.html) that are used to verify the message and must be able to parse the inner payload.
+Lastly, some user/relayer must aggregate these signatures and submit them as a transaction on the destination Subnet.
+The `hypersdk` addresses all of these things and simplies AWM to simply be defining the message to send and handling what a message does.

 The `hypersdk` will provide that payload (or mark the block as invalid if it is